AdobeDocs/target.en/help/main/c-integrating-target-with-mac/cja4t/cja4t.md

 The [!DNL Customer Journey Analytics for Target] (CJA4T) integration between [Adobe Customer Journey Analytics (CJA)](https://experienceleague.adobe.com/docs/customer-journey-analytics.html){target=_blank} and [!DNL Target] provides powerful analysis and timesaving tools for your optimization program.

-The primary benefits of using [!DNL Customer Journey Analytics] data in [!DNL Target] are:
+The primary benefits of using [!DNL Customer Journey Analytics] as a reporting source for [!DNL Target] are:

 * Marketers can dynamically apply [!DNL Customer Journey Analytics] success metrics to [!DNL Target] activity reports at any time.
 It is not required to specify everything before running the activity.
-* A single source of data minimizes the variance that occurs when collecting data in two separate systems.
+* Take advantage of Customer Journey Analytics features such as [Experimentation Panel](https://experienceleague.adobe.com/docs/analytics-platform/using/cja-workspace/panels/experimentation.html?lang=en#:~:text=The%20Experimentation%20panel%20lets%20analysts%20compare%20different%20user,which%20is%20best%20at%20driving%20a%20specific%20outcome.) to further analyze your website personalization.
+* Have a single source of reporting for [Adobe Journey Optimizer](https://experienceleague.adobe.com/docs/journey-optimizer/using/reporting/cja-ajo.html?lang=en) and Target.
+Both personalization products can be connected to Customer Journey Analytics for a more hollistic view of your web personalization.

 ## Considerations